Isospectrality and configurational entropy as testing tools for bottom-up AdS/QCD: Isospectrality a la Bottom-up

 For the Schrödinger modes, decay constants are modified for the isospectral ground states.
 As in the previous cases, this isospectral transformation did not affect the excited modes decay constants, supporting that the isospectral transformation does not affect the low-$z$ behavior of excited states.
 Table \ref{table:1} presents the summary of isospectral decay constants.

 At this point of the discussion, it is worth mentioning that the observed behavior of the isospectral decay constants is customary for the AdS/QCD models considered here, and it can be generalized to any other SW-like model, i.e., another dilaton-based model.
-As a matter of fact, in the holographic potential, dilaton derivatives control the high-$z$ asymptotics of the holographic potential.
-The low-$z$ region is dominated by the AdS Poincare Patch warp factor, which is unaffected by the isospectral transformation.
+In fact, in the holographic potential, dilaton derivatives control the high-$z$ asymptotics of the holographic potential.
+The AdS Poincare patch warp factor, unaffected by isospectral transformation, dominates the low-$z$ region.

+Once we have been convinced how isospectrality modifies the decay constant for the ground state of the meson, we fit the experimental decay constants summarized in Table \ref{table:five}.
+The results are exposed in Table \ref{table:seven}.

 As a general conclusion, all of the holographic quantities calculated with the isospectral states tend to their non-isospectral counterpart when $\lambda\to \infty$.